Diego Fuser: Club career

 Born in Venaria Reale, Province of Turin, Fuser started his professional career with Torino in 1986.
-He played 49 games for them before moving to A.C.
-Milan (1989–92).
+He played 49 games for them before moving to AC Milan (1989–92).
 During his two seasons at Milan he collected a UEFA Champions League (1989) medal and a Scudetto (1988), as well as the 1989 European Super Cup and Intercontinental Cup titles.

 During his time at Milan, Fuser also spent time on loan at Fiorentina during the 1990–91 season, before completing a move to Lazio in 1992.
-This turned out to be arguably his most successful time in football becoming a fan favourite while playing 188 games in six years, scoring 35 goals and winning the Coppa Italia and reaching the UEFA Cup Final in 1998, as the club's captain.
+This turned out to be arguably his most successful time in football becoming a fan favourite while playing 188 games in six years, scoring 35 goals and winning the Coppa Italia and reaching the UEFA Cup final in 1998, as the club's captain.
 After moving to Parma in 1998 he won the UEFA Cup, the Coppa Italia and the Italian Super Cup in 1999.
-He wore the number 14 shirt and captained the team in their 3–0 1999 UEFA Cup Final victory over Olympique Marseille on 6 May.
+He wore the number 14 shirt and captained the team in their 3–0 1999 UEFA Cup final victory over Olympique Marseille on 6 May.

-Fuser blotted his Lazio copybook by joining A.S.
-Roma in the summer of 2001, where he only played 15 games in two seasons, winning the 2001 Supercoppa Italiana, and managing second-place finishes in Serie A in 2002, and in the Coppa Italia in 2003.
+Fuser blotted his Lazio copybook by joining AS Roma in the summer of 2001, where he only played 15 games in two seasons, winning the 2001 Supercoppa Italiana, and managing second-place finishes in Serie A in 2002, and in the Coppa Italia in 2003.
 During the 2003–04 season he played for his original club Torino, in Serie B.

 In the lower leagues

-In 2004, he signed for A.S.D.C.
-Canelli, whom he helped to win its Eccellenza round during the 2005–06 season, earning promotion to Serie D. In 2008, together with fellow player and personal friend Gianluigi Lentini, he moved to Saviglianese, a Promozione amateur club of Piedmont.
+In 2004, he signed for ASDC Canelli, whom he helped to win its Eccellenza round during the 2005–06 season, earning promotion to Serie D. In 2008, together with fellow player and personal friend Gianluigi Lentini, he moved to Saviglianese, a Promozione amateur club of Piedmont.
 He played also for the amateur clubs of Canelli and Nicese, which he simultaneously coached.
 In 2012, he played for another amateur club of Piedmont, Colline Alfieri Don Bosco in Promozione.